 - Tickets to a conference for writers

 - Writing themed clothing such as a sweatshirt or t-shirt

 Want even more ideas?
 Check out my gift guide for bloggers.

-I hope this gift guide gives you some inspiration when picking out a gift for a writer!
+I hope this gift guide gives you some inspiration when thinking of gift ideas for writers!
 PS…You can also check out some of the products/services I swear by in my Resource Vault.